UMass Boston

 • Update your Syllabus with important information that students should know.

-• Resources available - Academic and Non-Academic.
-Include services that support student well-being, access to Ross Center Disability Services, etc.
+• Include resources available, academic and non-academic, such as resources that support student well-being, access to Ross Center Disability Services, etc.

-• Ensure that you can log in to Blackboard remotely and access course tools, course content, and the video conferencing solution (Collaborate and/or Zoom) that facilitates live lecture and discussion.
+• Ensure that you can log in to Canvas remotely and access course tools, course content, and the web conferencing solution (Zoom) that facilitates live lecture and discussion.

-• Practice accessing your course materials from your ‘home’ remote location using the computer you intend to use to ensure there are no connectivity issues.
-Now is a good time to assess if any upgrades are needed.
+• Practice accessing your course materials from your home remote location using the computer you intend to use to ensure there are no connectivity issues.
 If you are concerned about your existing computer hardware, please contact your Chair/Dean.

 Communication